 That can be a big help to college students who are forgetful or prone to losing things.
 For parents it can mean a little bit of extra peace of mind when sending your kids off to college.
 A dead battery or a flat tire?
 No trouble.
 Amica will be there to help out.

 Never heard of American Family?
 You’re not alone.
 It might be one of the best-kept secrets in the world of insurance, despite being one of the largest insurers in the United States.

 But depending on what market you live in, you might be paying a lot less for your auto insurance, especially for your college student, if you go with American Family.
 The company boasts great customer service ratings, and offers similar discounts to USAA for both good grades and going to college without a car.
 Check them out.

-Remember to Check Your Own Insurer – and to Shop Around
+Check Your Insurer and Shop Around for the Best Student Car Insurance Rates

 Many times your best option might be sticking with your present insurer and calling them up to ask how your policy and premiums might change when the kids go off to college.
 They might have their own little-advertised student discount, or you may be able to keep your child on your current policy but receive a discount just because they’re not going to be using your car for upwards of nine months out of the year.

-However, it always pays to shop around first and see what your options are.
+However, it always pays to shop around with other car insurance companies first and see what your options are.
 Of course, if you were thinking about making a switch anyway, what better time than when your kids are going off to college?
 Compare quotes, weigh the prices and the benefits and see which car insurance policy is best for you, your college student, and your family.

 Is car insurance cheaper if you’re a student?

 Sort of.
 It’s cheaper than being a young person who isn’t in college if you are eligible for a good student discount, or a discount for going to school away from home and not bringing your car.
 However, car insurance companies still consider that most college students are young drivers, so a student may still have a higher insurance rate than a more experienced driver with a clean driving history.